Saswat93/Code-Kata/README.md

 # Code-Kata
-In kubernetes master use this command to check the service kubectl get svc
+In kubernetes master use this command to check the service <br>
+kubectl get svc